Welcome to Pawsitive Canine

-Our Mission: Achieving a unique and realistic dog training program for each individual dog, following a passionate force free training philosophy that benefits the dog’s overall well being-physical, psychological and social.
-Puppy socialization training is at the heart of raising and mentally developing a well-rounded and happy dog.
+Our Mission: Achieving a unique and realistic dog training program for each individual dog, following a passionate force free training philosophy that benefits the dog’s overall well being.
+Proper puppy socialization is at the heart of raising a well-rounded and happy dog to be.

 My name is Catherine Harvey, ACDBC, CPDT-KA.

 I am credentialed with the International Association of Animal Behavior Consultants. and with the Council of Professional Dog Trainers.
 To become a CPDT-KA, you must pass an independent, psychometrically sound and science-based exam to demonstrate knowledge in Instructional Skills, Animal Husbandry, Ethology, Learning Theory, Equipment, Business Practices and Ethics.
 The CCPDT’s and IAABC certifications are international certification processes for canine behavior consulting and training professionals.
 Trainers are experienced professionals who are committed to continuing education and professional excellence.

 .
 AA degree majoring in psychology from Valencia College in Orlando.

 .
 Instructor at the International College of Canine Studies.

 .
 Author of “From the Dog’sPoint of View””.
 In this class I demonstrate how Natural Conflict Resolution can be a viable training option when we encounter reactive/aggressive dogs.

 .
 Member of the Pet Professional Guild, an International Organization dedicated to the collaboration of Force-Free Pet Professionals from around the world.